PhD Thesis – Enhanced Supplier Development Framework

 • Organisation of the Thesis13

-• Definition of SD17
+• Definition o

 • The need for a new Literature Review19